 So you can't decide between Astra vs OceanWP, right?
 We don't blame you!

-Astra and OceanWP are two of the most popular WordPress themes in the market today.
-At the time of writing, Astra boasts over 1,000,000 active installs while OceanWP has over 600,000; both flaunt thousands of 5-star reviews in the WordPress theme repository, which further proves how good they are.
+Astra and OceanWP are two of the most popular WordPress themes on the market.
+At the time of writing, Astra boasts over 2,400,000 active installs while OceanWP has over 700,000.

 Let’s get started!

 Astra vs OceanWP Summary

 Comparing Astra vs OceanWP, the two are mostly equivalent but Astra has the edge.
 OceanWP has fewer demo sites than Astra but has an excellent free version, while Astra keeps pushing the envelop when it comes to speed.
 The PRO versions are $47 for Astra and $43 for OceanWP respectively, but otherwise both themes are solid options.

 There’s no clear frontrunner between Astra vs OceanWP since their differences balance out evenly, but we prefer working with Astra overall.
 In the end, it will depend on whether you’re an individual user whose focus is to build an eCommerce website or a developer or enthusiast wanting to build multiple websites for their clients or personal needs.